ss15859/EarthquakeNPP/README.md

 ## Datasets

 All the datasets in EarthquakeNPP are derived from publicly available raw earthquake catalogs.
-The `Datasets/` directory contains notebooks to process and configure each dataset for earthquake forecasting experiments, to benchmark NPP models against the ETAS model.
+The `Datasets/` directory contains notebooks to process and configure each dataset for the earthquake forecasting experiments.
 These notebooks outline how to download, analyze, and finally truncate the raw data (in space, time, and magnitude) for the benchmarking experiments.
 The pre-processed data can also be found in `Datasets/`, allowing users to proceed directly to the benchmarking experiments if desired.

 ### [ComCat](https://github.com/ss15859/EarthquakeNPP/tree/main/Datasets/ComCat)